-EVPN provides an extensible and flexible multi-homing VPN solution over an MPLS/IP network for intra-subnet connectivity among Tenant Systems (TSes) and End Devices that can be physical or virtual; where an IP subnet is represented by an EVI for a VLAN-based service or by an <EVI, VLAN> for a VLAN-aware bundle service.
+EVPN [RFC7432] provides an extensible and flexible multi-homing VPN solution over an MPLS/IP network for intra-subnet connectivity among Tenant Systems (TSes) and End Devices that can be physical or virtual; where an IP subnet is represented by an EVI for a VLAN-based service or by an (EVI, VLAN) for a VLAN-aware bundle service.
 However, there are scenarios for which there is a need for a dynamic and efficient inter-subnet connectivity among these Tenant Systems and End Devices while maintaining the multi-homing capabilities of EVPN.
 This document describes an Integrated Routing and Bridging (IRB) solution based on EVPN to address such requirements.

 The inter-subnet communication is traditionally achieved at centralized L3 Gateway (L3GW) devices where all the inter-subnet forwarding are performed and all the inter-subnet communication policies are enforced.
-When two TSes belonging to two different subnets connected to the same PE node, wanted to communicate with each other, their traffic needed to be back hauled from the PE node all the way to the centralized gateway node where inter-subnet switching is performed and then back to the PE node.
+When two TSes belonging to two different subnets connected to the same PE, wanted to communicate with each other, their traffic needed to be back hauled from the PE all the way to the centralized gateway where inter-subnet switching is performed and then back to the PE.
 For today's large multi-tenant data center, this scheme is very inefficient and sometimes impractical.

-In order to overcome the drawback of centralized L3GW approach, IRB functionality is needed on the PE nodes (also referred to as EVPN NVEs) attached to TSes in order to avoid inefficient forwarding of tenant traffic (i.e., avoid back-hauling and hair-pinning).
-When a PE with IRB capability receives tenant traffic over a single Attachment Circuit (AC), it can not only locally bridged the tenant intra-subnet traffic but also can locally route the tenant inter-subnet traffic on a packet by packet basis thus meeting the requirements for both intra and inter-subnet forwarding and avoiding non-optimum traffic forwarding associate with centralized L3GW approach.
+In order to overcome the drawback of centralized layer-3 GW approach, IRB functionality is needed on the PEs (also referred to as EVPN NVEs) attached to TSes in order to avoid inefficient forwarding of tenant traffic (i.e., avoid back-hauling and hair-pinning).
+When a PE with IRB capability receives tenant traffic over an Attachment Circuit (AC), it can not only locally bridge the tenant intra-subnet traffic but also can locally route the tenant inter-subnet traffic on a packet by packet basis thus meeting the requirements for both intra and inter-subnet forwarding and avoiding non-optimum traffic forwarding associated with centralized layer-3 GW approach.